 You may also want to talk to your doctor about medical treatments, like estrogen therapy.
 Not everyone is a candidate for hormone therapy.

 Menopause doesn’t directly cause cardiovascular diseases, but it may increase your risk.
 The shift in hormones as well as changes to blood pressure, “bad” cholesterol, and triglycerides can also occur following menopause.
-According to the American Heart Association, one in three women develop cardiovascular disease.
-There’s an increase in incidence of heart attacks for women 10 years after menopause.
+According to the

 To manage the risk of cardiovascular diseases, adopt healthy behaviors following menopause.
 This includes maintaining a balanced diet, exercising regularly, and not smoking.